CesiumGS/cesium-omniverse/docs/developer-setup/README.md

 A file called `cesium-trace-xxxxxxxxxxx.json` will be saved to the `exts/cesium-omniverse` folder when the program exits.
 This file can then be inspected in `chrome://tracing/`.

-Note that the JSON output may get truncated if the program closes unexpectedly - e.g. when the debugging session is stopped or the program crashes - or if `app.fastShutdown` is `true` (like with Omniverse Create).
-Therefore the best workflow for performance tracing is to run `cesium.omniverse.app.kit` and close the window normally.
+Note that the JSON output may get truncated if the program closes unexpectedly - e.g. when the debugging session is stopped or the program crashes - or if `app.fastShutdown` is `true` (like with Omniverse Create and `cesium.omniverse.app.kit`).
+Therefore the best workflow for performance tracing is to run `cesium.omniverse.app.trace.kit` and close the window normally.

 ## Sanitizers